djeada/Statistics-Notes/notes/basic_concepts/introduction_to_probability.md

 Each event is a subset of the sample space and represents a particular outcome or set of outcomes that we are interested in observing.
 The probability of an event is a measure of how likely that event is to occur, calculated by dividing the number of favorable outcomes (the size of event set) by the total number of possible outcomes (the size of sample space).

-## More Examples
+### Additional Examples

-* Number of accidents at an intersection in a month: S = {1, 2, 3, ...} or S = {1, 2, 3, ..., 1000}.
+* **Traffic Observation**: Counting the number of accidents at an intersection in a month.
+The sample space might be S = {0, 1, 2, 3, ..., n}, where n is a reasonable upper limit based on historical data.

-* Life span of a light bulb: elementary events are any positive numbers, t > 0, and the space is infinite; but in a specific problem, it may be better to choose S = {1, 2, 3, ...} hours/days/months.
+* **Life Span of a Light Bulb**: If measuring in hours, the sample space could be any positive number (S = {t | t > 0}).
+In a practical scenario, it might be limited to a certain range like S = {1, 2, 3, ..., 10000} hours.

-* Birth month: S = {Jan, Feb, Mar, Apr, May, Jun, Jul, Aug, Sep, Oct, Nov, Dec}.
+* **Birth Month**: For an individual's birth month, the sample space is S = {January, February, ..., December}.

-* A radioactive nucleus can decay (D) or not (N) in successive intervals of 1 second.
-The space of elementary events is infinite: D, ND, NND, NNND, ...
+* **Radioactive Decay**: For a radioactive nucleus decaying in intervals of 1 second, the sample space is all sequences of decay (D) and non-decay (N) over time, like S = {D, ND, NND, NNND, ...}.

-* Rolling two dice: S = {x, y}, where x = 1,...,6 and y = 1,...,6.
-* Sum of points obtained by rolling two dice: S = {2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12}.
+* **Rolling Two Dice**: The sample space for the sum of points is S = {2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12}.

-* Two people at a square table - we are interested in event A: "they sit in a corner".
-Examples of different choices of the space of elementary events (each cell represents a possible outcome):
+* **Seating at a Square Table**: If two people can sit at any of the four corners of a square table, the sample space for their seating positions can be represented as pairs of positions (1 through 4).

 |   | 1   | 2   | 3   | 4   | 5   | 6   |
 |---|-----|-----|-----|-----|-----|-----|